bitcraze/lps-ros/README.md

-# Bitcraze USB LPS position estimator ROS package
+# Bitcraze UWB LPS position estimator ROS package

 This ROS package contains the Particle filter, launch files and bridges used to estimate the Bitcraze Crazyflie 2.0 position with using the LPS UWB ranging